Part F: Student Forms and Guidance

 1. 'I cannot quite finish my assignment on time.
 I can get it ready to submit by a few days after the submission deadline.
 What should I do?'

-If you are enrolled on a University course, you can submit any piece of work up to 7 calendar days after the deadline.
-However, the mark will be capped at 40% i.e. however good the work is, the maximum mark you can receive is 40%.
-If you are enrolled on an HND course, you have three calendar days following the deadline to submit and receive a grade capped at a ‘Pass’.
-This penalty is imposed because you have gained an unfair advantage by submitting late.
+You can submit any piece of work up to 7 calendar days after the deadline.
+However, the mark will be capped at 40%.
+This means that however good the work is, the maximum mark you can receive is 40%.

 2. 'I have come down with the flu and with the assignment submission date fast approaching, I know I will not be able to submit on time.
 What should I do?'

 It may be possible for students to agree an extension to submit their coursework up to a maximum of 2 weeks after the deadline.
 This only applies in the case of first submission opportunities; it does not apply to second ‘resit’ opportunities.

 To apply for an extension, students should make a request via the Student Self-service Portal (SSP) with any relevant supporting documentation.
 You will be notified of the decision by the Academic Adminisrator responsible for your course.

 3. 'A member of my family has very recently become seriously ill and I am the only carer.
 I have assignments and exams coming up very soon.
 I don’t want to give up my studies.
 I just need to put off the work for now and catch up later.
 What should I do?'